Michael-J-Wagner/Cybersecurity-Project-1_ELK-Stack/mike-README.md

 The following screenshot displays the result of running `sudo docker ps` after successfully configuring the ELK deployment.

 ![sudo docker ps output](Images/docker_ps_output.png)

+### Target Machines & Beats

+This ELK server is configured to monitor the following machines: